sourcegraph/deploy-sourcegraph/docs/configure.md

 ### Using a storage class with an alternate name

-If you wish to use a different storage class for Sourcegraph, then you need to update all PersistentVolumeClaims with the name of the desired storage class.
+If you wish to use a different storage class for Sourcegraph, then you need to update all persistent volume claims with the name of the desired storage class.
 Convenience script:

 ```bash
 #!/bin/bash